 Don’t ask me why, but typhoid has always sounded really dark and tragic to me.
 What I hadn’t realized is that it’s actually caused by the salmonella bacteria, and is transmitted if you consume food or water that’s been contaminated by the feces of an infected person.
 Nasty.
 It’s most commonly contracted in India and parts of Asia, Africa, and South America.

 Typhoid is a disease that might hit you suddenly, but then develops slowly — you’ll get a fever, and after a week or so you might become delirious.
 In the vast majority of cases, it isn’t fatal, and the vaccine is also reasonably effective.

-Dengue fever is most commonly found in tropical areas and parts of Africa, and is a bit scarier because it also occurs in more developed parts in the tropics, like Singapore or Taiwan.
+Dengue fever is most commonly found in tropical areas and parts of Africa.
+It’s a bit scarier because it also occurs in more developed parts of the tropics, like Singapore or Taiwan.
 Mosquitoes spread this disease and there’s no commercial vaccine yet, so use a repellent and nets to avoid getting bitten.

 The various incarnations of hepatitis are running there way through the alphabet, but travelers need to worry most about types A and B.

 Hepatitis A is found in developing countries including India, Mexico, Latin America and parts of Africa and is a nasty infection of the liver.
 Symptoms include fever, nausea and jaundice for a week or up to several months, but it’s rarely fatal, and it is usually picked up from contaminated food and water or close contact with infected people.